Do you have any special memories that come up when you read, hear, or think of Psalm 23?

 The Lord is your strength and helps you deal with the fears that rise up in you.
 He gives you what you need to make it through whatever the day brings.

 When Scripture tells you that the Lord is your shepherd, your portion, your rock, your salvation, your strength … Scripture is shouting the truth with the intensity of a 3-year-old, “The Lord is mine!
 My shepherd, my portion, my rock, my strength.
 Mine!”

 He is a right-now, up-close, personal God to you, sister.
 And He cares for you.

 If you wouldn’t describe your relationship as intimate, safe, and permanent like David did, my prayer for you is that you will.
-And I’m also praying that my new Bible study, Psalm 23: The Shepherd With Me (LifeWay, August 2018 release), will help you explore the depths of God’s care for you tucked in the psalm you’ve always loved.
-Be the first to know about the new Bible study when you sign up for my weekly encouraging emails here.
+And I’m also praying that my Bible study, Psalm 23: The Shepherd With Me (LifeWay, August 2018), will help you explore the depths of God’s care for you tucked in the psalm you’ve always loved.

 How are these qualities of God’s character are personal to you?
 Do you have any additional verses that remind you how personal He is?
 Share in the comments!